 We recommend that you carefully read and bookmark some articles below so they remain accessible in the event of an emergency.

-When natural disaster happens (such an earthquakes or typhoons), it's important to obtain accurate information and understand the meaning.
-There are several Apps and Websites which are provided in English.
-Here are some must-have Apps to prevent you from natural disasters and also informative websi…Read more
+When natural disasters happen (such an earthquakes or typhoons), it's important to obtain accurate information that is easy to understand.
+There are several Apps and Websites which are provide this information in English.
+Here are some of the must-have Apps to prepare you for natural disasters alon…Read more

 Being prepared for emergency evacuation It is advisable to have an evacuation bag prepared in the event of an emergency evacuation in Japan due to an earthquake, fire, tsunami, lifeline cutoff, etc. What items are needed for you or your family to survive while waiting to be rescued or for food suppl…Read more